 COVID-19: Our Response

 We believe that our industry is needed now more than ever.
 Families need us to provide a critical service and that is a responsibility we aren’t shying away from.
 Our nannies are providing an “extra set of hands” that helps parents juggle working from home while caring for (or even educating) their children.
-Most importantly, our service makes it possible for essential employees to get to work.
+Many daycares and after school programs have also been canceled, leaving parents in a bind.
+Most importantly, our service makes it possible for many essential employees to get to work.

 This contribution that our nannies are making is one that we are really proud of and will continue to support in a way that is as safe as possible for our nanny teams and the families we serve.
 The health and well-being of our families, our employees and our community is of the utmost importance to Trusting Connections.
-Therefore, we have implemented the following policies, effective immediately.
+Therefore, we have implemented the following policies, as we navigate this pandemic together.

 Keeping You Safe: Our Policies